openstack/oslo-specs/specs/juno/rootwrap-daemon-mode.rst

   necessary work for one request, for example.
 But these scripts will either become very complex (say rewriting parts of Neutron agents in shell) or there will be too many of them.
 Either way defeats the purpose of sudo and rootwrap
-  - to minimize amount and complexity of code running with root priviledges.
+  - to minimize amount and complexity of code running with root privileges.

 * Per-host daemon process